salhi100/django_airbnb_cloning_practice/_notes/2_Building_Applications_and_Models.md

 ### models.py: All the fields are translated into database stuff.

+Models have fields.
+For the fields you put in models.py, will make be turned into database table.
+Django ORM translates python code into SQL Instructions to database.

 - **[Refer to models.py fields document on Django](https://docs.djangoproject.com/en/2.2/ref/models/fields/).**
 - textfield: yields text field without limit on webpage
 - charfield: yields text field with limit of single line webpage